 Going on vacation is a great excuse to buy new clothing, but beware of the type that you buy.

-Lots of warm-weather clothing is made from polyester (a type of plastic) that over time degrades and releases microplastics into the environment.
+Lots of warm-weather clothing is made from polyester (a type of plastic) that degrades and releases microplastics into the environment over time.

 When choosing summer and Hawaii vacation clothing, such as t-shirts and shorts, you should try to make sure they are made from plant-based materials that won’t degrade.